orchidsoftware/orchid.software/source/en/docs/attachments.md

 extends: _layouts.documentation
 section: main
 ---
-Files of various formats and extensions related to the recording are attachments

-Attachments can be attached to any model via links.
+Files of various formats and extensions related to the recording are attachments.
+Them can be attached to any model via links.
 For this, you need to add a trait:

 ```php
 namespace App;